norvig/paip-lisp/docs/chapter22.md

 and `remove`!
 -if these functions were defined at all (they are not defined in the standard).
 Most Scheme predicates end in '`?`', not '`p`'.
-This makes predicates more obvious and eliminates the complicated conventions for adding a hyphen before the `p`.[1](#fn0010) The only problem with this convention is in spoken language: is `equal?` pronounced "equal-question-mark" or "equal-q" or perhaps equal, with rising intonation?
+This makes predicates more obvious and eliminates the complicated conventions for adding a hyphen before the `p`.<a id="tfn22-1"></a><sup>[1](#fn22-1)</sup>
+The only problem with this convention is in spoken language: is `equal?` pronounced "equal-question-mark" or "equal-q" or perhaps equal, with rising intonation?
 This would make Scheme a tone language, like Chinese.

 In Scheme, it is an error to apply `car` or `cdr` to the empty list.